Prix Clarins Stylist Award 2018

 Meanwhile her parents grew more and more worried when they hadn’t heard from her and got in touch with Justice and Care who were able to get her out of the terrible situation in a rescue operation that was conducted along with the local police.

 Despite everything, she was delighted at being reunited with her young daughter and her home.
 As part of her healing and rehabilitative journey she went through basic tailoring programme and learnt to be a skilful seamstress.
 And in due course, she not only supported her family but also set up a tailoring unit to help other women in her area earn an income - thus ensuring that their vulnerability to being trafficking was greatly reduced.
-Meeting Renuka inspired a lot of what I do in the Secret Sari Dress Project and Renuka taught us that, in the state of West Bengal, a sustainable livelihood is empowering and provides women with a life of dignity, hope and stability not only for them but also for their entire family.
+Meeting Fatima inspired a lot of what I do in the Secret Sari Dress Project and Fatima taught us that, in the state of West Bengal, a sustainable livelihood is empowering and provides women with a life of dignity, hope and stability not only for them but also for their entire family.